About Ahead Sheep™

 User Rights

-Objection: Users have the right to object to the processing of their personal data for direct marketing purposes.
+Objection: Users may object to the processing of their personal data for direct marketing purposes.

-Restriction of Processing: Users have the right to request the restriction of the processing of their personal data in certain circumstances.
+Restriction of Processing: Users may request restriction of processing in certain circumstances.

 International Data Transfers